lyonthezhang/337-proj3/README.md

 ## Required Recipe Transformations
 - Parse Recipe
-- To and From Vegetarian:
+- To and From Vegetarian
 - To and From Healthy
 - Make Italian

 ## Extra Recipe Transformations:
 - Make Chinese
 - Double the Amount of Cut it By Half
-- Make Recipe Lactose-Free:
+- Make Recipe Lactose-Free
-- Make Recipe Spicy:
+- Make Recipe Spicy

 ### How to Run
 1. Download and unzip folder.